-About 5 years ago my husband and I decided to have a baby.
-I also had 3 children from my first marriage.
-Since this was my second marriage and my husband had no children of his own and I wanted to give him children.
-However, we had an obstacle that we had to overcome.
-I had a tubal ligation when I was 28 after my 3rd child and it was medically irreversible.
-We decided to take a chance with IVF to have a baby.
-After all the initial testing and finding everything was normal we proceeded with the regiment of shots and the stressful emotional ups and downs of going through IVF.
-We were very surprised and excited to find that of the 3 embryos we implanted, 2 of them made it.
-We were having TWINS!!
+My husband and I decided to have a baby.
+This was my second marriage and my husband had no children of his own.
+Three children from the first marriage was an obstacle to overcome.
+I had had a medically irreversible tubal ligation at age 28 after my third child.
+Upon weighing options we decided to take a chance with in vitro fertilization.
+After initial testing and under ideal conditions we proceeded with the regimen of injections and the stressful hormonal ups and downs of IVF.
+Then, one happy day, we were very delighted and excited to learn that of 3 implanted embryos, 2 of the rascals had made it.
+We were doubling the fun and having TWINS!